Cherry Clafoutis

 • In a mixing bowl, combine the flour and sugar.

-• In a separate bowl, whisk together the milk, melted butter, eggs, vanilla, and lemon juice until well combined.
+• In the same bowl, whisk together the milk, melted butter, eggs, vanilla, and lemon juice, whisking continuously, until you have a smooth batter.

 • Pour the batter over the cherries in the baking dish, ensuring that the cherries are evenly covered.